Skip to content

 Rules:

-• description falls back to summary, then to a trimmed plain-text excerpt
+• description falls back to summary, then trimmed plain text

-• missing metadata must never collapse layout quality
+• missing media, tags, or categories must not collapse the layout

-• TOC should render only when enabled and meaningful
+• TOC renders only when enabled and meaningful

 Shortcode compatibility required: